Information technology tools and resources at the UW

 How Do I Assign Computing Services?

 UW departments can use the online self-service Assign Computing Services tool to assign sponsored individuals computing services for a $20 monthly fee.
-These services provide UW Email, Web Publishing, Dial-in Internet access and central computing labs access.
+These services provide UW Email, Web Publishing, and Husky OnNet access.
 This online self-service tool also allows a sponsor to update the billing information, and activate or deactivate services.

 Rules and Regulations

 Washington state laws, policies, and audit practices, as well as federal and state contract-compliance laws to which the UW is subject, require that state resources (e.g., computers and network) be used only for University-related activities.
 All University policies regarding the appropriate use of state resources and responsible personal conduct apply to the use of its computing and networking resources.
 In addition, use of computing resources must comply with the restrictions and acceptable practices established specifically for these resources.
 Guidelines for the appropriate use of UW computing and network resources can be found on UW Information Technology’s Appropriate Use page.